RobinTail/express-zod-api/README.md

   }
 };
 ```
-This implementation sets up `setUserEndpoint` to handle requests to the `/v1/setUser` path.
+This implementation sets up `setUserEndpoint` to handle requests to the `/v1/setUser` route.

 ## Start your server